okmans/ideapad5-xkb-geometry/README.md

+# Lenovo laptops XKB Geometries

+## Supported

-# ThinkPad X1 Carbon XKB Geometry
+- ThinkPad X1 Carbon
+- IdeaPad 5

 ![Demo screenshot with us layout](demo.png)

-Here is my [XKB geometry file](x1carbon) for my Lenovo ThinkPad X1 Carbon Gen 6 with `us` keyboard layout.
+Here is the [XKB geometry file](lenovo) for Lenovo laptops with `us` keyboard layout.
 Note that all measurements are taken by eye.
-Feel free to make a pull request for improving the layout, including other X1 Carbon generations or including other country layouts.
+Feel free to make a pull request for improving the layout.

 The geometry features a CapsLock indicator.